(Last updated on August 5, 2024.)

 History of Development and Acknowledgments

-The plugin is very useful, but I still wished to have a full-scale shakuhachi score generator and editor.
-Developing such a software may involve very high-level software technologies.
-It seemed beyond my software development skill.
+The plugin is very useful, but I still wanted to have a full-scale shakuhachi score generator and editor.
+Developing such software may involve very high-level software technologies.
+It seemed beyond my software development skills.

-From late 2015, I have been focusing on adding many functions that would make ShakuScore more practical and easy-to-use.
+Since late 2015, I have been focusing on adding many functions that would make ShakuScore more practical and easy to use.
 The ShakuViewer’s plugin served as a useful reference to code ShakuScore’s plugins.

 Once again, I owe special thanks to Tachibana-san and Razvan-san whose software inspired me to develop ShakuScore.